-Ashley Birkett leads our work on the PATH Malaria Vaccine Initiative.
+Ashley Birkett leads our work on the PATH Malaria Vaccine Initiative and the malaria disease area of PATH’s Center for Vaccine Innovation and Access.
 Photo: PATH.

 Dr. Birkett has more than 15 years of vaccine development experience, primarily with biotechnology companies, where he successfully advanced novel influenza and malaria vaccine candidates from research through first-in-human clinical studies.
 Prior to joining MVI, he was senior director of Preclinical Research at Acambis (now Sanofi Pasteur Biologics Co.), where he had responsibility for the company’s global preclinical vaccine research portfolio, with a special focus on influenza and adjuvant technology identification.
 Prior to Acambis, he played a similar role at Apovia Inc., first as senior director of Research and subsequently as vice president of Preclinical Development.